Primer

 “Free-Banking” and The Birth of the Federal Reserve

-The spirit of decentralized finance existed long before the creation of Blockchain and Bitcoin.
+The spirit of decentralized finance existed long before the creation of Blockchain investments and Bitcoin.

 Many Americans in the early nineteenth century were highly opposed to the idea of a central bank.
 A mistrust of centralized authority was on-brand for the recently emancipated United States, and the first two attempts at establishing a central bank failed.